Poor Dad

 The following night, after buying my younger brother a drink at a restaurant bar, I returned from the washroom to find a $20 bill stuffed in the pocket of my jacket.
 He denied putting it there, but it was wet with beer splatter like his change on the bar.

 I had been hoping to talk to my family about my dad's illness and funeral, share some of our happier memories, and ask their forgiveness for my absence.
-What I found was that my mother, sister, and brother have associated their control of money matters with expressing love, and now refuse to accept money or gifts from me.
-How they work these transactions out among themselves is a byzantine matrix of amounts and times and reasons and favors I have neither the time nor patience to learn.
+What I found was that my mother, sister, and brother have associated their control of money matters with expressing love and now refuse to accept money or gifts from me.
+How they work these transactions out among themselves is a byzantine matrix of amounts and times and reasons and favors.

-The lowest moments during my weeklong stay with them was when I tried to' pay for anything - my own food, a dinner for us all, gas for my rental car, ice cream for the nieces and nephews, postage stamps.
+The lowest moments during my weeklong stay with them were when I tried to pay for anything - my own food, dinner for us all, gas for my rental car, ice cream for the nieces and nephews, postage stamps for Chrissakes!.
 It was absurd.
 Ours has always been a financially dysfunctional home.
-My life as a child was a confusing, upsetting series of assertions and situations that left me with a warped sense of wealth, value and worth.
+My life as a child was a confusing, upsetting series of assertions and situations that left me with a warped sense of wealth, value, and worth.

-Two or three times a month he would spread out all the bills on the dining room table and examine his checkbook entries.
+Two or three times a month, he would spread out all the bills on the dining room table and examine his checkbook entries.
 He'd mumble and curse, wipe his glasses on the sleeve of his shirt, and chase pennies around a homemade loose-leaf spreadsheet held together with yellowed Scotch tape.
-We knew not to disturb this ritual, which often ran from immediately after dinner to midnight.
+We knew to refrain from disturbing this ritual, which often ran from immediately after dinner to midnight.

-Later I learned that it was all a lie.
-Dad's deception was so effective and persistent that I was nearly 30 years old before I realized that our summer home on the North shore of Long Island and expensive cars set us far apart from other "poor" people.
+Later, I learned that it was all a lie.
+Dad's deception was so compelling and persistent that I was nearly 30 years old before I realized that our summer home on the North shore of Long Island and expensive cars set us far apart from other "poor" people.
+I built a racing hydroplane and wanted for litle.

 During a neighborhood barbecue, where most of the guests were drunk on Wild Turkey by noon, I mentioned that I had grown up poor to help offset the awkwardness I felt being sober, well-dressed,